JamesMTucker/DATA_340_NLP/Fall_2023/problem_sets/problem_set_0.md

 ### Part 0.0.2.
 Challenge

-Please use the Google YouTube API to retrieve the number of comments from each video and the number of views.
+Please use the Google YouTube API to retrieve the comments, number of comments on each video, and the number of views of each video.
 Please add these columns to the `video_metadata.csv` file.
 Please also add a column that contains the number of comments per view.
 Please create a new data visualization that includes these new columns.
 Please consider any correlations between comments and views, comments per view, etc.

 See the YouTube API documentation here: [YouTube API](https://developers.google.com/youtube/v3/docs)